SimonHansul/EcotoxSystems.jl/README.md

 we need to consider the organism-level as well as the environment (*individual* and *global* in the diagram below). <br>

 The equation-based part is a system of ODEs.
 We exploit [ComponentArrays.jl](https://github.com/jonniedie/ComponentArrays.jl) to define parameters and state variables for each component.
-Components are further sub-divided to an extent that is considered practical, e.g. into a DEB and TKTD component
+Components are further sub-divided to an extent that is considered practical, e.g. into a DEB and TKTD component.

 <img src="implementation_logic.png" alt="Implementation logic">